WurstScript and its related tools require Java 8 to run. Please install or verify your installation.

 Press F1 to open the VSCode command prompt and run the task >Install Extensions:

-Reload the window to activate the plugin.
+Reload the window to activate the extension.

 You can minimize VSCode now and continue with the next steps